- 17/06/2024

 - Conditions like Crohn’s disease

-- Blood on the stool or toilet paper after wiping
+- Bright red blood on the stool or toilet paper

 - Stool softeners